jaqcquesndav/Wanzo/API_DOCUMENTATION.md

 - Document all required and optional fields
 - Specify allowed file types and size limits
 - Detail how uploaded files are stored and referenced in the database

+---

+## Documentation Maintenance Guidelines

+To ensure this documentation remains in sync with the actual code implementation, please follow these guidelines:

+### When to Update Documentation

+1. **New Models:** When creating a new model class, add it to the appropriate section with its structure and usage.
+2. **API Changes:** When changing endpoint URLs, request/response formats, or adding new endpoints.
+3. **Enum Updates:** When adding, modifying, or removing enum values that are used in API requests/responses.
+4. **Repository Changes:** When significantly changing how a repository interacts with the API or local storage.

+### How to Update Documentation

+1. **Model Changes:**
+   - Update the JSON examples to match the actual model implementation
+   - Document the use of Hive for locally cached models
+   - Include enums that are used within the model

+2. **API Endpoint Changes:**
+   - Keep the URL format consistent (preferably without the `/api/` prefix)
+   - Document query parameters that are supported
+   - Update request/response examples

+3. **Code/Documentation Consistency:**
+   - Use the same field names in documentation as in code
+   - Be explicit about enums vs string literals
+   - Document client-specific behavior (caching, offline support, etc.)

+4. **Implementation Notes:**
+   - Add notes about repository usage vs direct API calls
+   - Document any differences between server expectations and client implementation

+By keeping documentation in sync with implementation, we reduce confusion and make the codebase more maintainable.